The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

 \subsubsection{Archaeological downsizing in simulations}

 The archaeological downsizing trend is also of interest because it can be readily compared with predictions from cosmological simulations (e.g., \citealt{Nelson2018, Carnall2019b, Lovell2023b}).
 This provides a useful additional constraint to number-density comparisons, being strongly dependent on the physical process that gives rise to quenching.
 In Fig. \ref{fig:age_sim}, we compare our observed age-mass relationship with those predicted from the COLIBRE cosmological hydrodynamic simulation \citep{Schaye2025,Chaikin2025}, taken from \cite{Chandro-Gomez2025}, for objects selected in the same way as our observational sample.
-COLIBRE is notable for accurately reproducing the number density of massive quiescent galaxies at $3 < z < 5$ \citep{Chandro-Gomez2025}, whereas many other simulations under-predict the abundance of such objects (e.g., \citealt{Lagos2025,Stevenson2025}).
+COLIBRE is notable for accurately reproducing the number density of massive quiescent galaxies at $3 < z < 5$ \citep{Chandro-Gomez2025}, whereas many other simulations under-predict the abundance of such objects (e.g., \citealt{Lagos2025,Stevenson2026}).

 It can be seen from Fig. \ref{fig:age_sim} that COLIBRE broadly predicts flat age-mass relationships at all redshift bins between $z=2$ and $z=4$, but the simulation suffers from a lack of statistics at the high-mass end at the highest redshifts.
 In contrast, our observed relation and those from \cite{Schreiber2018} and \cite{Belli2019} all exhibit steeper slopes.
 We therefore report tentative evidence that, although COLIBRE is broadly able to reproduced the observed number densities of massive quiescent galaxies at $z>2$, there is some evidence that the observed stellar ages are not yet well reproduced.
+Given that COLIBRE reproduces the observed number densities of massive quiescent galaxies at $3<z<5$, but the galaxies predicted might be too young compared to observations, the rates of both quenching and rejuvenation in the simulations might be too high.
 It has been previously noted that other simulations also struggle to reproduce the oldest $z>3$ quiescent galaxies, instead producing exclusively young objects (e.g., \citealt{Hartley2023,Weller2025}).